oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

     server store2 store2:8080 cookie store2
 ```

-In the configuration above, store1 and store2 are the backend servers to load balance with roundrobin strategy.
-With **option redispatch**, HAProxy will redispatch the request to another server if the selected server fails.
+In the configuration above, store1 and store2 are the backend servers to load balance with a round-robin strategy.
+With **option redispatch**, HAProxy will re-dispatch the request to another server if the selected server fails.

 HAProxy listens in port 80, then, sign in to Okta and update the client application.
 Add http://localhost/login/oauth2/code/oidc as **Login redirect URI**, and http://localhost as **Logout redirect URI**.